Homepage > Journal > How to present products on product pages?

 These very issues should be optimized first.
 However, the scope of presenting products in an online store is, of course, much broader.

-When creating Product Pages, you should know that they fulfill information, image, psychological and sales functions.
+When creating product pages, you should know they fulfill information, image, psychological, and sales functions.

-And that a perfect Product Page is very hard to create.
+And that a perfect product page takes a lot of work to create.

 An example of a very exhaustive label and product name containing information about the product's category, brand, type, and attributes (weight). | Source: Konesso.pl

-The ways of presenting a product in an online store include the following:
+The product presentation in an online store combines the following elements:

 • Aesthetic